MaineToday Media: Maine Trust for Local News

+In October 2025, Maine Trust publications won more than 100 awards at the Maine Press Association's annual ceremony, including awards in the general excellence category for weekend newspapers.
+The Maine Sunday Telegram won the general excellence award in advertising.

+In May 2026, METLN hired three staffers to expand its coverage of York County, including writer Isabelle Oss to launch a morning newsletter.

 Editorial policy

-The MaineToday editorial board announced in an August 2014 editorial that they would no longer endorse candidates for political office, citing a desire to avoid appearing partisan and telling readers how to vote.
-They stated they would continue to take positions on referendums, people's veto, and bond questions.
+The MaineToday editorial board announced in a 2014 editorial that they would no longer endorse candidates for political office, citing a desire to avoid appearing partisan and telling readers how to vote.
+Editors stated they would continue to take positions on referendums and other issues.